 The genre of Screen Dance or Dance for Camera has expanded the possibilities of composition and structure by literally pushing the boundaries of dance - motion, rhythm, form and gravity - beyond what is presentable on stage.

-When submitting to Dance Camera West, The Applicant agrees that, if selected and the invitation accepted, to screen the submitted film during the dates of the festival Dance Camera West will not pay any screening fees for presentation of the film during the festival.
+When submitting to Dance Camera West, the Applicant agrees that, if selected and the invitation accepted, to screen the submitted film during the dates of the festival Dance Camera West.
 Negotiated agreements preceding the submission of the film to Dance Camera West are exempt.